Call4Cloud | MMP-C | Autopilot | Device Preparation

 If MMP-C is what you want, all you have to do is close your eyes and enroll your device into MDE Attach V2

-In this blog (title inspired by some Slipknot lyrics this time..
-“If rain is what you want“) I will guide you through my MDE Attach V2 (Security Management) journey.
-While doing so I will explain which “service” is used to deliver the Intune policies to your NOT AADJ (or entra) Windows Server 2019.
+In this blog (the title is inspired by some Slipknot lyrics this time: “If rain is what you want,” for example), I will guide you through my MDE Attach V2 (Security Management) journey and explain which “service” is used to deliver the Intune policies to your NOT AADJ (or entra) Windows Server 2019.

 If you think those policies are directly delivered by Intune or WinAtp you are dead wrong!
-Besides showing you the enrollment and the policy delivery, I am also going to show you how this journey helped me figure out what broke last Sunday (16-07-2023) with this new MDE Attach Version 2.
+Besides showing you the enrollment and the policy delivery, I will also show you how this journey helped me figure out what broke last Sunday (16-07-2023) with this new MDE Attach Version 2.

 1. Introduction